credativ/plutono/docs/sources/dashboards/scripted-dashboards.md

 ## More examples

-You can find more examples in `public/dashboards/` directory of your Grafana installation.
+You can find more examples in `public/dashboards/` directory of your Plutono installation.